Tributino/OOPII/README.md

 **Course Description:**
 This course focuses on advanced object-oriented programming techniques in C++.

-**Course Competencies:** Upon successful completion of this course, the student will be able to:
+**Course Competencies:**
-	●  Develop a working knowledge of object-oriented programming techniques ●  Design and implement classes and objects
+- Develop a working knowledge of object-oriented programming techniques
+- Design and implement classes and objects
-	●  Develop deeper understanding of the object-oriented concepts through C++ ●  Effectively work with pointers through use of dynamic memory allocation ●  Practice at writing more robust, and stable software
+- Develop deeper understanding of the object-oriented concepts through C++
+- Effectively work with pointers through use of dynamic memory allocation
+- Practice at writing more robust, and stable software

 **Suggested books:**
 1. C++ Programming from Problem Analysis to Program Design (5th Edition) by D.S.
 Malik